abdeljalil-salhi/push_swap/README.md

 ## Conclusion

 I know this isn't that easy to understand, neither that easy to code, but it is what it is, **push_swap** isn't an easy project, so read this documentation again and again, visualize your push_swap operations using the [push_swap_visualizer](https://github.com/o-reo/push_swap_visualizer) or visualize your code flow using [python_tutor (C debugger)](https://pythontutor.com/c.html#mode=edit).
 Use my code as a fonctional example of the explication above if something isn't clear.
-Write your own code, if it doesn't work, delete it and try again and again until you get it to work. _Because swap__push isn't as natural_.
+Write your own code, if it doesn't work, delete it and try again and again until you get it to work. _Because swap_push isn't as natural_.
 Good luck.

+## BONUS

+You got your 100/100 in the mandatory part ?
+Congrats, the bonus is just a freebie in this project, you have to check if the stack is sorted using the given instructions, so we use our function `get_next_line` to read from the `0` _(standard input)_, for each line entered, we compare it with our known instructions (`sa, sb, ...`), if the input doesn't match with any of them, we must display `Error` in the standard error, otherwise we execute the proper instruction on our stack.
+If the input is empty _(contains only `\n` or `\0`)_ we must check if the stack is sorted (check if the stack B is empty and go through every element of the stack A checking if the current number is bigger than the previous one), if it is; we display `OK`, otherwise we display `KO`.

 ---